 Synovial sarcoma is characterized by a specific translocation, which is an inappropriate joining, of the X chromosome with chromosome 18.
 Research has shown that this translocation affects the system that controls the physical packaging and orientation of the chromosomes within the nucleus – also known as the epigenome.
 These ‘epigenetic’ changes flip the on/off state of countless genes, resulting in the cell becoming the synovial sarcoma cancer.
 While this basic mechanism has been understood, there is very little research into how those changes impact the prognosis or treatability of each different case of synovial sarcoma.

-At our institution, we have over 70 synovial sarcoma specimens that have been carefully preserved over the last few decades.
-The purpose for this study is to perform comprehensive sequencing of these specimens and compare to patient outcomes to characterize how these changes affect prognosis and help to uncover avenues for new future treatments.
+The purpose for this study is to perform comprehensive sequencing of 51 tissue specimens and compare to patient outcomes to characterize how these changes affect prognosis and help to uncover avenues for new future treatments.

-November 2023 Update: Dr. Jagosky was awarded a poster presentation of this work to the Connective Tissue Oncology Society meeting in November in Dublin, Ireland, the largest gathering of sarcoma experts in the world!
-Further study stemming from the sucess of this project is slated for 2024.
+November 2023: Levine Cancer Institute was awarded a poster presentation of this study at the Connective Tissue Oncology Society annual meeting, the largest gathering of sarcoma experts in the world.

-As part of the LCI-SAR-STS-PEM-001 study, Levine will evaluate the correlation between immunotherapy markers (PD-L1 expression levels) and the clinical effectiveness of pembrolizumab, investigate other biomarkers that may correlate with tumor responses, and evaluate differences in tumor tissue characteristics in biopsies taken during or post-treatment with pembrolizumab versus baseline.
-(Study fully enrolled).
-This study was chosen by the Scientific Program Committee of the American Society of Clinical Oncology (ASCO) for a prestigious poster discussion at the May 2020 ASCO Annual Meeting due to the significance of the study’s results.
+As part of the LCI-SAR-STS-PEM-001 study, Levine Cancer Institute researchers will evaluate the correlation between immunotherapy markers (PD-L1 expression levels) and the clinical effectiveness of pembrolizumab, investigate other biomarkers that may correlate with tumor responses, and evaluate differences in tumor tissue characteristics in biopsies taken during or post-treatment with pembrolizumab versus baseline.
+This study was chosen by the Scientific Program Committee of the American Society of Clinical Oncology (ASCO) for a prestigious poster discussion at the May 2020 ASCO Annual Meeting.

 Study Publication: